[Illustrative composite based on ethnographic research]

 Applied to gang membership, Becker's framework suggests young people join gangs when the expected benefits (monetary income, social status, belonging) minus the probability-adjusted costs (arrest, injury, death) exceed what they can obtain through legitimate work.
 The critical insight: unemployment directly affects this calculation by reducing the opportunity cost of gang membership.

-When legitimate wages fall or employment probabilities drop, the relative attractiveness of gang participation rises.
-An unemployed young person faces essentially zero opportunity cost for spending time on gang activities—there's no foregone wage to consider.
-This explains why unemployment effects are concentrated among youth, who earn less in legitimate work and thus face lower opportunity costs for gang participation.
+When legitimate wages fall or employment probabilities drop, the relative attractiveness of gang participation may rise.
+An unemployed young person faces a lower opportunity cost for spending time on gang activities, though not literally zero: time spent in illegal markets can still crowd out school, caregiving, job search, and informal work.
+This helps explain why labor-market effects are often strongest among youth, who typically have lower wages and weaker attachment to stable employment.

 Freeman's Labor Market Substitution Theory